getdnsapi/getdns-python-bindings/doc/response.rst

    dicts for all the resource records (DS, DNSKEY and their RRSIGs) that are needed to perform the validation from the root up.

+  .. py:attribute:: call_reporting

+   A list of dictionaries containing call_debugging information, if requested in the query.

   .. py:attribute:: replies_tree